(Updated for 2024 + 2025)

 • natural springs

-And you can get married at any of them!
+And you can elope at any of them!

 So, What Exactly is an Elopement?